-The DNREC Shoreline and Waterway Management Section works to maintain and improve Delaware’s shoreline and waterways.
+The DNREC Shoreline and Waterway Management Section works to maintain and improve Delaware’s beaches, shorelines and waterways.

 Shoreline and Waterway Management